 This soft and pudding-y cake is not only wonderfully rich but also incredibly easy to make.
 While it’s not sugar-free, it is a simple dessert that uses a mere ¼ cup of cane sugar,... which seems like almost nothing compared to most cakes.
 Plus those raspberries bring plenty of sweetness!

-1. Preheat the oven to 350 degrees.
+Preheat the oven to 350 degrees.
 Grease an 8-inch cake pan and line the base with parchment paper.

-Here at CFYL we like to use as little sugar as possible.
-We’ve found ¾ cup to give the perfect balance to this cake but if you have a sweeter tooth than us, bring the amount of sugar up to one cup.
+We like to use as little sugar as possible and found ¾ cup gives the perfect balance of savory to sweet for this cake, but if you have a sweeter tooth than us, bring the amount of sugar up to one cup.